Darxo/Hardened/README.md

 - All non-unique hostile world locations now have standardized resources, influenced by a faction difficulty multipliers.
 The following resources already include these difficulty multiplier (Visual Overview Here)(https://docs.google.com/spreadsheets/d/1fOc6TcgiVm9P_iOyVoqwYNoXETsnuc9I_4YbblBHV18/edit?gid=2122483876#gid=2122483876):
 	- **Bandit Hideouts** now have 100 Resources (up from 80)
 	- **Bandit Camps** now have 200 Resources (up from 180)
 	- **Bandit Forts** now have 250 Resources (down from 300).
-They can now sometimes drop a smoke por or a flash pot in place of a regular treasure
+They can now sometimes drop a smoke pot or a flash pot in place of a regular treasure
 	- **Barbarian Shelters** now have 120 Resources (up from 80)
 	- **Barbarian Camps** now have 240 Resources (up from 200)
 	- **Barbarian Sancutaries** now have 300 Resources (down from 325)